 |Have had less than 2 years of clinical experience||Not practising for more than 12 months||Required to recommence in a supervised training position|

 For those doctors who are required to catch up with Continuing Professional Development the easiest path for doing this is via a college CPD program if you are a member of such a college.
 Many IMGs will register with the RACGP for this purpose, although it should be noted that RACPG CPD is technically only relevant to general practice and not hospital medicine, although clearly there is overlap.

-If you have been out for more than 3 year’s and are a member of a college then you will normally find that the college provides a re-entry program option which will satisfy the Medical Board requirement.
-Generally this will involve working under the oversight of a college fellow for a period of time.
+If you have been out for more than 3 years and are a member of a college then you will normally find that the college provides a re-entry program option that will satisfy the Medical Board requirement.
+Generally, this will involve working under the oversight of a college fellow for a period of time.

 What if I am changing scope of practice?

 Again according to the Medical Board, if you are changing your field or scope of practice, you may need to undertake further training to ensure your competency.